 Unfortunately, confusion and stigma surrounding mental health can make telling loved ones about your mental health condition even more difficult.
 However, confiding in your support system, including your closest friends and family, is often essential for emotional and mental well-being.
-Talking to someone sympathetic can reduce your stress levels and improve your mood.
+When you talk to someone who is sympathetic can reduce your stress levels and improve your mental health.
 Loved ones can also provide concrete support, like help finding treatment or getting to and from appointments.
 To help, we’ve rounded up eight tips to help you decide who, how and what to talk about.

 When or if you decide to tell friends and family about your mental illness, be sure to do so when you are ready.
 Don’t feel forced to share before you feel comfortable.
 Your feelings are your priority.
 You can even practice with a therapist and discuss potential issues or questions that may arise.
 It is also important to choose a time when you feel well enough to articulate and translate your thoughts in the best way possible.

-You are not obligated to tell anyone about your mental illness diagnosis.
+You are not obligated to talk to anyone about your mental health diagnosis.
 This is your mental illness, so you decide who gets to know and who doesn’t.
 If you’re unsure about whether to tell other people, try creating a list of pros and cons.
 Consider the following questions when determining who you should talk to: